-Last week Rishi Sunak announced the Job Support Scheme as a replacement for the Job Retention Scheme which ends on 31st October.
+At the end of October Rishi Sunak announced the Job Support Scheme as a replacement for the Job Retention Scheme which ended on 31st October.
 We’ve digested the factsheet and highlighted the bits employers need to know.

 It’s a bit like the job retention scheme….